sprekelerlab/slack-clusterbot/README.md

   ```
   pip install git+https://github.com/sprekelerlab/slack-clusterbot.git@master
   ```
 For communication, you need an authentication token.
-This toke is stored on the cluster under `/etc/slack-clusterbot` and all members of the cognition group have read access.
+This token is stored on the cluster under `/etc/slack-clusterbot` and all members of the cognition group have read access.
 This token will be automatically loaded by the Python package.